fadado/MPP/README.md

-# Markdown PreProcessor
+# Markdown Pre-Processor

-A Markdown pre-processor implemented on top of [GPP].
+A Markdown macro processor implemented on top of [GPP].

 <p><b>Warning:</b> work in progress!</p>